Women And Retirement Savings

 Do you work for an employer that offers a retirement plan?

 If your employer offers a retirement plan, join it as soon as you can and contribute as much as the plan allows.
 Most employers with a 401(k) plan match a fixed percentage of the employee's contribution.
 The most common match is 50 percent of the employee's contribution up to a maximum percentage of wages or salary (usually 6 percent).
-The majority of employers offer 50 percent or more.
+The majority of employers who provide matches offer 50 percent or more.
 That's like getting free money!
-While all job categories may not be included in your employer’s plan (those of part-time or temporary workers, for instance), your job may be one that is.
+While all job categories may not be included in your employer's plan (those of part-time or temporary workers, for instance), your job may be one that is.

-Remember, by saving early you have time on your side.
+Remember, by saving early, you have time on your side.
 Your savings will grow and your earnings will compound over time.

 Have you worked at the job long enough to earn retirement benefits?